SrishtiSingh2001/Drishti_the_Intelligent_Eye/idea/README.md

 So, how can we help them and be there for them 24 hours a day, seven days a week so they can feel safe and content?

+### Theme: Invent Tech-based solutions for Women Empowerment in India
+Our project covers:
+1. Create solutions for women health, safety and upliftment of vulnerable section.
+2. Build solutions to enable economic freedom for women.
+3. Shape the idea that you believe in and make a difference.

 ## Our Motivation

 Meet Kavita Bisht, who was blinded as a result of a brutal acid attack.
 She used her difficulties to learn how to live her life with a positive attitude.
 She has so far empowered over 80 differently abled children in Uttarakhand.